Where's the bite?

 Offshore.
 Capt.
 Frank Blount of the Frances Fleet said, “Cod fishing has been plagued by scup and sea bass.
 It is a blessing and a curse at the same time.
 You set up on a spot pick some nice cod and then all of a sudden its double header scup.
 Anglers who have wanted scup have had no problem limiting out.
 Sea bass limits have been the norm as well with knob heads to 6 pounds.
 Biggest cod of the week was around 20 pounds.
 Last weekend’s tuna trip was nothing short of amazing.
 We left super early to take the long ride but it paid off.
 We picked a few fish on the troll but once we set the hook for the night, there was 6 fish on.
 We picked away a fish here and there all night but around 5am it was like a bomb went off.
 We boated 32 yellowfin in an hour.
 Jigs were the way to go with high hooks have 7 and 6 fish.
 There were all sizes from 28" to 75 pounds.
 It was something that was just short of amazing.
 We also went 1-4 on swords on the night with losing a fish over 200 pounds boat side due to a tangle.”

-Captain Dave Monti has been fishing and shell fishing on Narragansett Bay for over 40 years.
-He holds a captain’s master license and a charter fishing license.
-He is a RISAA board member, a member of the RI Party & Charter Boat Association and a member of the RI Marine Fisheries Council.
-Visit Captain Dave’s No Fluke website at www.noflukefishing.com; his blog at www.noflukefishing.blogspot.com or e-mail him at [email protected].
+Dave Monti holds a captain’s master license and a charter fishing license.
+He is a RISAA board member, a member of the RI Party & Charter Boat Association, the American Saltwater Guides Association and the RI Marine Fisheries Council.
+Forward fishing news and photos to Capt.
+Dave at email@example.com or visit www.noflukefishing.com and his blog at www.noflukefishing.blogspot.com.